flonadb/flonadb/1-1-0/README.md

 postgresql-research.properties.user=postgresql-user
 postgresql-research.properties.password=postgresql-pass
 ```

-The `databases` property takes a comma-separated list of the unique names of the target databases, then we define
+The `databases` property takes a comma-separated list of the unique logical names of the target databases, then we
-connection properties for each target database, the properties for each target database must be prefixed with database
+define connection properties for each target database, the properties for each target database must be prefixed with
-name that was defined in the value of the `databases` property as seen in the example above, please refer to the
+database name that was defined in the value of the `databases` property as seen in the example above, please refer to
-[File Database Configuration](#file-database-configuration) section for the detailed list of supported properties.
+the [File Database Configuration](#file-database-configuration) section for the detailed list of supported properties.

 #### Connecting To The Database
-Make sure you the done the following below,
+Make sure you have done the following below,

 - Added to your application's classpath the Flona DB and the drivers for your target database system.
 - Configured the location of the [file based database](#file-database-configuration) config file